anton-belkin/ChatRelay/README.md

 ### Automated Playwright suite

 - Specs live in `tests/e2e` and run via `@playwright/test`.
 The shared config (`playwright.config.ts`) defaults to `http://127.0.0.1:8081`, so the CLI and the VS Code Playwright Test extension execute the exact same suite.
+- **Important:** On macOS and similar locked-down environments, Chromium needs elevated permissions to launch from automation.
+When running `npm run test:e2e` make sure you allow the command to execute with elevated privileges (e.g., via the Codex CLI approval flow) so the headless browser can start.
 - Run locally:
   ```bash
   npm install